SmokeJaguarr/quiztestapp/README.md

     ```
 5) Create database if not created (make sure database name is set up ar config.php file) and import testapp.sql file into the database.
 6) You are ready to go.

+# Key Features
+- User Registration system
+- Taking a Test.
+Every answer and final result is stored in database.
+- Unlimited amount of test questions and answers can be added to database
+- Final result is saved in database only when all test is finished.